 The neck is not just a stand for your face.
-The two work as a team and each are very visible important parts of your anatomy, they work as a team.
-However, many don’t realize that the skin and tissues of the neck, however, are actually more delicate.
+As two of the most visible parts of your anatomy, they work as a team.
+However, many don’t realize that the skin and tissues of your neck are actually more delicate.
 They need considered care yet are often overlooked or not treated as well as the skin and tissues of the face.
-This is why the neck is often one of the first areas to show the earliest signs of aging, but it is often not treated as well or cared for as the face.
-This sagging, crepe looking neck skin can be distressing to a patient’s self-esteem.
+This is why the neck is typically one of the first areas to show the earliest signs of aging.
+This manifests as sagging rings of crepey looking skin that can be detrimental to your self-esteem.
 Furthermore, in our current “selfie” and webcam driven culture, the neck is always on display.
 And let’s be honest, these photos and videos are often taken at a less than flattering angle.
 “Tech Neck” is also a true phenomenon.
 We spend way too much time looking down.
 A neck lift is a surgical procedure to lift and tighten the skin, tissues and muscles, if necessary, in the neck, and improve tone in the lower face by reducing “jowling” and delivering a more defined chin/neck juncture.

 Board Certified Plastic Surgeon, Dr. Sean Doherty, is adamant about always delivering natural looking results.
 The best compliment that he can receive about his work is for your friends and colleagues to not notice it.
 He is proud to offer his Boston area patients a wide range of options, both surgical and non-surgical, for rejuvenating the neck.
 The right one for you is going to depend on your individual anatomy, lifestyle and needs.